 My Sunday off to rocky start, I hopped in the car with Timothy to head over to Vineyard Church.
 When I told Tim what transpired, he paused for a minute and furled his eyebrows.
 Then, as he was driving, he started speaking with his southern twang and recounted this anecdote:

 The morning conspired against me!
-I had no choice but to remember my father and the times I used to debate with Fikremariam Million as if we were reprising the Lincoln-Douglas debates.
-I told Tim how my father and I used to go at it; in all honesty I became an uber liberal only because my dad was a hard core conservative.
+I had no choice but to remember my father and the times I used to go at it with Fikremariam Million as if we were reprising the Lincoln-Douglas debates.
+I told Tim how my father and I used to argue; in all honesty I became an uber liberal only because my dad was a hard core conservative.
 My father loved Reagan; I hated Ronny in response.
 My father hated Bill Clinton; I came to idolize Bubba in rejoinder.
 Sports and politics were my father’s twin passions; I picked up on those same passions but by pursuing the polar opposite of the very things he most adored.
 I loved my father but I wanted to be different; I stayed rebelling against my dad.

 Ah the irony of it all; we rebel against those things which we are most similar to.
-I am my father through and through, try as hard as I could to escape his influence, his spirit lives on through me even though I am a bit more verbose than my dad ever was.
+I am my father through and through; try as hard as I could to escape his influence, his spirit lives on through me even though I am a bit more verbose than my dad ever was.
 My father was my hero of all heroes; it was my dad who insisted that I never rest on my laurels and to never be content with being average.
-He pushed me all the time to learn more, to seek knowledge above and beyond acceptance, to challenge conventional wisdom and most of all he taught me to be independent and to not be anyone’s project.
+He pushed me all the time to learn more, to seek knowledge with tenacity and to challenge conventional wisdom.
+Above all, he taught me to be independent and to not be anyone’s project.

 My father used to tell me two things all the time.
 The first is that mankind can take everything from you but they can never take away what you know.
 Second, he told me to get my facts right and to have my ducks in a row before I engage anyone in a debate or take part in conversations.
 These lessons he used to drill into my head were nothing more than basic training and a preparation for what life had in store.
 When the time came for me to face my biggest crucible and to lean on acumen in order to survive my trail of fire, my father’s admonitions became my guiding light.
 How poetically fitting, my father’s name Fikre means my love—it was my love that saved me from the severity of this world.